West Newton, Massachusetts: West Newton Square

-In 2016, a man in a pick up truck crashed into the sweet tomatoes in the historic Davis Railroad Hotel earning him four years in prison, a long-term license suspension and resulting in the deaths of two people.
+In 2016, a man in a pick up truck crashed into the Sweet Tomatoes restaurant in the historic Davis Railroad Hotel earning him four years in prison, a long-term license suspension and resulting in the deaths of two people.
 Today, there are sturdy metal posts along the sidewalk in front of the building, in hopes of preventing further damage to West Newton Square's oldest freestanding building.